ericmandel/js9app/README.md

     /path/to/js9.app/Contents/Resources/app

-so, for example, you can edit the js9prefs.js file and set up site-wide preferences.
+So, for example, you can edit the js9prefs.js file and set up site-wide preferences.
+Or you can edit/replace the js9.html file that defines the desktop's web page interface.
 But ... but ... at that point, shouldn't you just clone the main repository and do the quick build:

     git clone https://github.com/ericmandel/js9
     cd js9
     ./mkjs9 -q

+Then you can use the js9 script in its full glory:

+    js9 -a --webpage ~/myjs9pages/js9info.html ~/data/casa.fits '{"colormap":"cool", "scale":"log"}'

 Where can I find out more about JS9 itself?
 -------------------------------------------